near/docs/docs/1.concepts/protocol/gas.md

 </details>

 :::tip
-In other chains paying a higher gas price to get your transaction processed faster.
+In other chains, paying a higher gas price gets your transaction processed faster.
 In NEAR, **gas costs are deterministic**, and you **can't pay extra**.
 Any extra gas attached to a transaction is simply sent back to the user.
 :::

 ---